-Sudomains are a means to clean up your site URL by adding a prefix to your domain name.
-For instance, you could tac on the hypothetical subdomain ‘blog’ to your hypothetical domain name ‘myhypotheticaldomainname.com’ and it would appear as:
+Subdomains are a means to clean up your site URL by adding a prefix to your domain name.
+For instance, you could tack on the hypothetical subdomain 'blog' to your theoretical domain name 'myhypotheticaldomainname.com,' and it would appear as:

-This is a nice way to organize your URL if you have various web pages within your site.
+This is an excellent way to organize your URL if you have various web pages within your site.

 NOTE: You are limitless in terms of how many different subdomains your domain name can have.

-As illustrated below, you could add 5 subdomains to ‘myhypotheticaldomainname.com’ in order to direct your viewers to different pages on your site.
+As illustrated below, you could add five subdomains to 'myhypotheticaldomainname.com' to direct your viewers to other pages on your site.